th-we/deskflow-wiki/Quick-start-companion.md

 ### There is no `python` or `pip` command

-If you don't have Python installed, you'll need to install it.
+You'll need to install Python if you don't have it installed.

 If you do have it installed, then you may need to use `python3` or `pip3` respectively.